targetta/ankaflow/docs/getting-started.md

 ### Additional Resources

-- **Duckflow Documentation**: For more advanced usage and API references, check out the Duckflow documentation.
+- **AnkaFlow Documentation**: For more advanced usage and API references, check out the AnkaFlow documentation.
-- **Community Support**: If you encounter any issues, join the Duckflow community for support and troubleshooting.
+- **Community Support**: If you encounter any issues, join the AnkaFlow community for support and troubleshooting.